 Our Arizona ties and passion run deep at Sun Corridor Network.
 We were founded by three state institutions — Arizona State University, Northern Arizona University, and the University of Arizona.
 These sister universities partnered to create direct high-speed connections with each other and with Internet2, sponsored by the Arizona Board of Regents.

 All Arizona research and education institutions are eligible to join Sun Corridor Network, which is E-Rate eligible.
 Members can include K-20 schools and school districts, community colleges, libraries, museums and cultural institutions, and government.

 Members using Sun Corridor Network can leverage Internet2’s high performance, low latency network and enjoy the benefits of a direct connection to Amazon Web Service and Microsoft AZURE without the cost of an additional point to point connection.

-In addition to local opportunities, the Sun Corridor Network—through their sponsorship of members into the Internet2 community—enables users to join over 80,000 other schools in accessing educational content available through over 300 higher education member institutions, and over 50 leading science, education and technology partners such as the National Parks Service, NASA, the National Science Foundation and the National Oceanic and Atmospheric Administration.
+Through our sponsorship of members into the Internet2 community, we enable people to join over 80,000 other schools in accessing educational content available through over 300 higher education member institutions, and over 50 leading science, education and technology partners such as the National Parks Service, NASA, the National Science Foundation and the National Oceanic and Atmospheric Administration

 OUR GOVERNING BOARD

 The Sun Corridor Network Governing Board, comprised of Chief Information Officers from Arizona’s three state universities, makes all strategic decisions with input from the Sun Corridor Network technical committee.
 The Board will ensure that member institutions are given a voice in the future direction of the network, shared services, and evolving technologies.
 Board members include: